NoorTushar/stationary-shop-server/README.md

    API: `/api/orders`

-2. 🧭 Get all order information.
+2. 🧭 Get total revenue from all orders combined.

    Method: GET

-   API: `/api/orders`

-3. 🧭 Get total revenue from all orders combined.

-   Method: GET

    API: `/api/orders/revenue`

-4. 🧭 Get a single order data using order id.

-   Method: GET

-   API: `/api/orders/:id`

-5. 🧭 Update a single order information.

-   Method: PUT

-   API: `/api/orders/:id`

-6. 🧭 Delete an order from the database.

-   Method: DELETE

-   API: `/api/orders/:id`

 ## 🟪 How to setup the project locally